Service selection statements define conditions an incoming request must satisfy in order to be handled by this service.

 Match op … End

-where … stands for any number of matching directives, and
+where … stands for any number of conditionals, and

 (case-insensitive).
 See Match in service statement, for a detailed